N0RdmannFraN0Rge/IS-213/CONTRIBUTING.md

 1. Branch for phone application code
 1. Branch for Arduino code
-1. Branch for WiFi module code
+1. Branch for HTML and CSS for the webpage

 ### Standards